marmelab/react-admin/docs/Inputs.md

 If you need a more specific input type, you can also write it yourself.
 You'll have to rely on redux-form's [`<Field>`](http://redux-form.com/6.5.0/docs/api/Field.md/) component, so as to handle the value update cycle.

+**Tip**: For react-admin version 2.x.x, use redux-form version ~7.4.0 to avoid compatibility issues.

 For instance, let's write a component to edit the latitude and longitude of the current record:

 ```jsx